Available on: >= 0.20.0

 2. FAIL — fails the execution

-On top of that behavior, each breached SLA can set labels that can be used to filter executions or to trigger specific actions.
+In addition, each breached SLA can set labels that can be used to filter executions or trigger follow-up actions.

 Alerts on SLA breaches

-Let's say that you want to receive a Slack alert anytime an SLA is breached.
-Using the Flow trigger, you can react to cancelled or failed Executions that were marked with the sla: miss label:
+For example, if you want to receive a Slack alert when an SLA is breached, you can use a Flow trigger to react to cancelled or failed executions labeled with sla: miss:

 yaml